octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 Logical objects (such as theorems, axioms) are formalized in Gallina-Term language and proof scripts are formalized in Gallina-Vernacular language which provides _tactics_.

 The proof script is executed by the _Coq_ inference engine.
-In case of a Tezos smart contract, the inference engine rely on the Coq universe and the Mi-cho-coq library.
+In the case of a Tezos smart contract, the inference engine rely on the Coq universe and the Mi-Cho-Coq library.

-For more information about the CoC and CiC foundation, it is recommended to read official paper of "Thierry Coquand" and other documentation [13] [16] [18].
+For more information about the CoC and CiC foundation, it is recommended to read the official paper of "Thierry Coquand" and other documentation [13] [16] [18].
 It is required to know the basis of λ-calculus [17] in order to understand mathematical notations used in CoC and CiC.